Loading

 UV Mapping

 Next is a step that is needed to add textures to the mesh.
-Textures are just images that add the color and detail to the mesh, but the problem is that textures are 2D while the model is 3D.
+Textures are just images that add data to the mesh such as color, but the problem is that textures are 2D while the model is 3D.
 To solve this, a UV map is made to reference all the 3D geometry to a 2D plane.
 This is like inverted origami, where instead of making a 3D thing with paper, we are trying to turn a 3D thing back into flat paper.

 This is something that is mainly done with automatic tools but still requires a lot of forethought by the artist to be done efficiently.
 The art of it is trying to fit all the pieces of the model like a puzzle on the texture to minimize as much wasted space as possible.
 Less waste means a smaller texture is required and so less data is needed for the model.